 In this tutorial, you will learn about the Postman testing tool.
 The Postman testing tool is used for testing APIs(Application Programming Interface) of a software application.
 As the number of webs and mobile applications increases, API testing is also increasing.
 So, we have to learn postman testing for testing APIs.

 Postman is a software testing tool used for API Testing.
 API(Application Programming Interface) enables software applications to interact with each other.

-API is defined as a collection of functions, procedures, and other Access Points which a program or an operating system makes accessible to developers to allow it to communicate with the other software applications.
+API is defined as a collection of functions, procedures, and other Access Points that a program or an operating system makes accessible to developers to allow it to communicate with other software applications.

 Postman is used for API Testing due to the following reasons: